 The Summit is more than just a place for Scouts; it’s where future leaders are shaped.
 Visit official site

-Join Scouts and Scouters of the New Birth of Freedom Council as part of the Council’s official Jamboree Contingent Troops and experience Scouting’s largest national event – The National Scout Jamboree.
+Join Scouts and Scouters of the East Texas Area Council as part of the Council’s official Jamboree Contingent Troops and experience Scouting’s largest national event – The National Scout Jamboree.

-The New Birth of Freedom Council plans to send multiple Boy Scout Troops (36 Scouts and 4 Leaders each) and 1 Venturing Crew (8 Venturers and 2 Advisers) to the 2017 Jamboree.
+The East Texas Area Council plans to send multiple Boy Scout Troops (36 Scouts and 4 Leaders each) and 1 Venturing Crew (8 Venturers and 2 Advisers) to the 2020 Jamboree.

 The Florida National High Adventure Sea Base is a unique Scouting program that offers aquatics programs found nowhere else.
 Whether your interests lie in sailing, scuba diving, rustic camping on an undeveloped barrier island, fishing or a combination of all, this is the place for your troop or crew.